NathSeyi/Nath-s_portfolio/README.md

 ## Key Insights

 -  London had the highest total spent by location
--  Septemember generated the highest spent by month
+-  September generated the highest spent by month
 -  Instagram had the highest spent by channel.

 ### 3. Debt data analysis